dtkaplan/CompactInference/private/040-Modeling-Variation.md

 There is so much overlap in the prediction intervals for children of mothers of very different height that the model tells us almost nothing about *individuals*.
 But this is not the purpose of the model.
 Galton's objective in collecting the data was to say *how much* of the variation in height is attributable to genetics.
 The conventional measure of *how much*, introduced in Chapter 8, is that mother's height accounts for about 4% of the variation in height among children.
 Note that it's 4% of the *variation* in height among children, not 4% of the height of an individual child.

 Four percent doesn't seem like much.
-Take way the line in Figure 4.2 and  looking just  at the data points, you couldn't fault someone for modeling the data with a level line, that is, one where the model output doesn't change at all with mother's height.
+Taking away the line in Figure 4.2 and  looking just  at the data points, you couldn't fault someone for modeling the data with a level line, that is, one where the model output doesn't change at all with mother's height.
 One role of  statistical inference is to answer the following question: Is there good reason to claim that the evidence provided by the data rule out a level-line model?

 ## Proportions and indicator variables